Danh Sách

 ORDER BY cy.country, c.city;

-aggregate function applies to each group of store_id
+The SUM() GROUP BY aggregate function applies to each group of store_id, i.e., per store.

 For example,